-Bored 1913 Daylighted circa 1918-19
+Bored 1913 Daylighted circa 1918-19 - becoming Peacock Cut

 A train of empty hoppers is eastbound through Peacock Cut in 1979.
-Originally bored as a tunnel, the cut was later daylighted, due to instability of the rock and surrounding ground which caused water leaks and rock falls inside the tunnel.
+Originally bored as a tunnel, the cut was later daylighted, due to instability of the rock and surrounding ground causing water leaks and rock falls inside the tunnel.